ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

+## CHAPTER

-## Knowing Ourselves as Therapists Introducing the Therapeutic Modes
+Knowing Ourselves as Therapists Introducing the Therapeutic Modes

-LEARNING OUTCOMES
+## LEARNING OUTCOMES

-Four point one Describe each of the six modes, including their strengths, cautions, and associated phrases, questions, and facial and body language.
+Four point one.
+Describe each of the six modes, including their strengths, cautions, and associated phrases, questions, and facial and body language.

-## Four point two Understand the importance of a clear differentiation between each mode.
+## Four point two.
+Understand the importance of a clear differentiation between each mode.

-Four point three Differentiate between the therapeutic use of a mode and the three circumstances that characterize the suboptimal use of a mode.
+Four point three.
+Differentiate between the therapeutic use of a mode and the three circumstances that characterize the suboptimal use of a mode.

-## Four point four Apply each of the six modes in a simulation or practice situation.
+## Four point four.
+Apply each of the six modes in a simulation or practice situation.

 Introduction